CJcool06/TransformerImpl/README.md

+# Repository Info

+This repository facilitates my research by enforcing modularity and housing various Transformer implementations.

+Experiments are conducted in their own, separate repositories.
+<br></br>
-# Transformer Implementation
+# Current implementations

+## Vanilla
-This repository holds an implementation of the **Transformer** detailed in the paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762).
+This implementation follows the [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper.

-The philosophy behind this repository is similar to that of Richard Feynman's philosophy to learning -- you don't fully understand something unless you can explain it in simple terms to a non-expert.
-Implementing a transformer using nothing but [NumPY](https://numpy.org/) and rudimentary [PyTorch](https://pytorch.org/) building blocks will (hopefully) meet this end.